-Mattamy Development Corporation (Mattamy) is proposing to develop the Southern Parcel of their Ninth Line land holdings located at 5150 Ninth Line (herein referred to as the Subject Lands), in the City of Mississauga.
+Mattamy (5150 Ninth Line) Limited (Mattamy) is proposing to develop the Southern Parcel of their Ninth Line land holdings located at 5150 Ninth Line (herein referred to as the Subject Lands), in the City of Mississauga.
 The proposed residential development will include a variety of townhome units and amenity space located northeast of a future Ministry of Transportation (MTO) transitway corridor.
 Existing conditions on the Subject Lands reflect historic and ongoing anthropogenic land uses (i.e., agriculture, livestock, residential and commercial).
 Natural features are localized and are largely confined to woodland fragments scattered throughout the urban landscape of the City of Mississauga.

-This Scoped Environmental Impact Study (EIS) has been prepared to assess the potential impacts of the proposed development on the natural heritage features and associated functions on, and adjacent to, the Subject Lands.
-This Scoped EIS was prepared to characterize natural features, functions and linkages, assess impacts, determine appropriate mitigation measures and summarize monitoring requirements based on data gaps identified within the Ninth Line Scoped Subwatershed Study (SWS; Amec Foster Wheeler 2015).
-The Subject Lands occur outside of the City of Mississauga Natural Heritage System (NHS; City of Mississauga 2011), however, other significant natural features, as defined by the Provincial Policy Statement (PPS; MMAH 2014) and supporting technical guidelines, occur within 120 m of the Subject Lands.
+This Scoped Environmental Impact Study (EIS) has been prepared in accordance with the draft Ninth Line Lands Scoped Subwatershed Study Phase 3 - Implementation and Monitoring Plan Environmental Impact and Integration Study Terms of Reference (EIIS ToR; NRSI 2020) and assesses the potential impacts of the proposed development on the natural heritage features and associated functions on, and adjacent to, the Subject Lands.
+This Scoped EIS was prepared to characterize natural features, functions and linkages, assess impacts, determine appropriate mitigation measures and summarize monitoring requirements based on data gaps identified within the Ninth Line Scoped Subwatershed Study (SWS; Amec Foster Wheeler 2015) and has been prepared in collaboration with Urbantech, LGL Limited, NAK Design Strategies and DS Consultants Ltd. to ensure a comprehensive understanding and assessment of potential impacts.
+The Subject Lands occur outside of the City of Mississauga Natural Heritage System (NHS; City of Mississauga 2011), however, other significant natural features, as defined by the Provincial Policy Statement (PPS; MMAH 2020) and supporting technical guidelines, occur within 120 m of the Subject Lands.

 Ecological field studies conducted in 2019 on the Subject Lands identified wetland vegetation communities associated with three online farm ponds, headwater drainage features and habitat of a threatened species (i.e., Barn Swallow; Hirundo rustica) on the Subject Lands, as well as a significant woodland located on adjacent lands to the northwest.
-The three wetland communities are small, isolated features that are not considered significant natural heritage features and do not support locally rare vegetation communities or species.
+The three wetland communities are small features that are not considered significant natural heritage features and do not support locally rare vegetation communities or species.
 The wetlands are less than 0.05 ha in size, are low functioning and are of cultural origin.
 These wetlands meet the definition of "other wetlands" under the City of Mississauga Official Plan (City of Mississauga 2011) and are therefore defined by the City as Natural Green Space.
-These wetland communities were not identified for retention within the Ninth Line Phase 3 SWS (Wood Environment & Infrastructure Solutions 2018) and are proposed for removal as they do not provide significant ecological functions.
-All headwater drainage features, with the exception of H1S1, received a final management recommendation of Mitigation based on their cultural origin, lack of important wildlife habitat and limited hydrological connectivity within the watershed (H1 features drain to an existing storm sewer along Ninth Line, H2 drains to a ditch along Highway 407 and H3 does not support a downstream hydrologic connection).
-Drainage features identified for Mitigation will be directed to an infiltration gallery within the 2 m landscape buffer (H1S2 and H1S3) or conveyed to SWM storage tanks beneath the amenity space for treatment (H2 and H3).
-H1S1 received a final management recommendation of Conservation, in recognition of the feature's location within and immediately adjacent to the City woodlot and will be retained and/or realigned within the woodland's Vegetation Protection Zone (VPZ).
-Barn Swallow breeding habitat will be registered through the Ministry of Environment, Conservation and Parks (MECP) online Barn Swallow Notice of Activity Form (NAF) under the Endangered Species Act (ESA; 2007).
-No direct impacts to the adjacent woodland or its associated functions are anticipated, as this feature occurs outside of the proposed development footprint and will be protected through the application of an average 10 m VPZ along the dripline of the City woodlot.
+These wetland communities were not identified for retention within the Ninth Line Phase 3 SWS (Wood Environment & Infrastructure Solutions 2019) or the Ninth Line Secondary Plan.
+However, opportunities for the protection, restoration, enhancement and expansion of these feature have been considered and incorporated into the buffer design.
+Drainage features identified for Mitigation will be directed to an infiltration gallery within the buffer zone (H1S2 and H1S3) or conveyed to SWM storage tanks beneath the amenity space for treatment (H2 and H3).
+H1S1 received a final management recommendation of Conservation, in recognition of the feature's location within and immediately adjacent to the City woodlot, this feature will be retained and/or realigned within the woodland's Vegetation Protection Zone (VPZ).
+Barn Swallow breeding habitat removals were registered through the Ministry of Environment, Conservation and Parks (MECP) online Barn Swallow Notice of Activity Form (NAF) under the Endangered Species Act (ESA; 2007).
+No direct impacts to the adjacent woodland or its associated functions are anticipated, as this feature occurs outside of the proposed development footprint and will be protected through the application of a VPZ along the dripline of the City woodlot.